Yuri-SVB/Great_Wall/README.md

 <!-- About -->
 ## Getting Started
-This section will provide a quick guide to start.
+This section will provide you by a quick guide to start.

 ### Using in Beta
 Coming soon.
 An advanced, knowledgeable, tech-savvy reader, will, at this point, have understood what is to come and can improvise the steps by themselves.
 In a nutshell, all you have to do is to securely manage[^1] a brute-force resistant `SA0`, true-randomly generate a path vector of `L_i`'s, and memorize them procedurally as explained in the session above.
 For better effect, user can implement non-trivial **T**ime-**L**ock **P**uzzle, to impose desired time on derivation of `SA3` from `SA0`.
 To prevent leakage of critical content through Anki, a simple scheme with salt and pepper can be done so to avoid the need to modify Anki, but we'll leave this for a next time.